 - Child care providers and facilities are recognized for achieving quality improvements.

-The purpose of the Child Care Subsidy Program (CCS) is to provide financial assistance with child care costs to eligible working families in the form of scholarships through the Child Care Subsidy Center (CCS Central).
+The purpose of the Child Care Scholarship Program (CCS) is to provide financial assistance with child care costs to eligible working families in the form of scholarships through the Child Care Scholarship Center (CCS Central).
 The CCS Program issues vouchers to eligible families in need of help with the cost of child care.
 To receive this assistance, families must meet certain requirements.
 In addition to helping with the cost of child care, families can receive assistance with locating a licensed child care provider.

 MARYLAND EXCELS (marylandexcels.org)